Heldaeus/ravamp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal license.
 See the LICENSE file for more information.